awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 ### Remediation<a name="efs-2-remediation"></a>

+To remediate this issue, update your file system to enable automatic backups\.

 **To enable automatic backups for an existing file system**

 1. Open the Amazon Elastic File System console at [https://console\.aws\.amazon\.com/efs/](https://console.aws.amazon.com/efs/)\.